Biblical Steps to Restore Broken Relationships

 You can release bitterness and pray for their healing without putting yourself back in harm's way.
 You can love them while maintaining boundaries.
 You can grieve the loss of what the relationship could have been while accepting the reality of what it is.

 If the person is still using: You cannot restore a relationship with someone in active addiction.
-It's not safe, and it enables their disease.
+It's not safe, and it enables the behavior.
 Set boundaries.
 Protect yourself.
 Love them from a distance.
 Be ready for restoration if and when they get help.
+Start with our family guide for the full picture.

 If there has been abuse: Your safety comes first.
 Forgiveness doesn't mean reconciliation.
 Restoration may never be appropriate if abuse was part of the relationship.
 Get professional help to navigate this.

 If the other person refuses to forgive: You've done your part.
 You've apologized.
 You've changed.
 You've been consistent.
-But they're not ready to forgive.
+But they're not ready.
 That's their choice.
 You can't force it.
 Keep living right anyway.
 Find peace in knowing you've done what you can.

 Paul and Barnabas had a sharp disagreement and parted ways (Acts 15:39).
 Not every relationship can be restored.
-Sometimes the best outcome is a respectful separation and each person continuing their own journey.
+Sometimes the best outcome is a respectful separation and each person continuing forward.

 The Hope of Restoration